lordfeck/rsru/README.md

 `liveURL` specifies the base URL for production mode.

 `entrydir` where to read the entry files from.
 Default: `entries/`.

+RSS options to enable and configure RSS feed generation.

 ### Presentation config
 `fnPre` a value prepnded to all HTML files.
 Default is `rsru`, change to something that fits your site.
 Eg, for category 'utility' rsru.pl will render `rsru_utility_1.html`.